radosvet93/rado-site/src/pages/posts/testing/testing-strategies-for-modern-react-apps.md

 pubDate: 2025-04-22
 description: 'A beginner-friendly guide to testing React apps using React Testing Library, Playwright, focusing on maintainable and reliable tests.'
 tags: ['react', 'testing', 'visual-regression', 'frontend', 'code-quality']
+excerpt: "Testing React apps doesn't have to be scary.
+Learn the basics of unit, integration, and visual regression testing with popular tools."
 image:
   src: '/src/pages/posts/testing/_testing-strategies-react.jpg'
   alt: Abstract image of an orange painting, describing the modern element in the strategies for modern react apps
-excerpt: "Testing React apps doesn't have to be scary.
-Learn the basics of unit, integration, and visual regression testing with popular tools."
+relatedPosts:
+  - /posts/testing/how-to-actually-test-your-frontend-code
+  - /posts/testing/why-stopped-obsessing-over-100-percent-unit-test-coverage
+  - /posts/architecture/react-hooks-practical-guide
 ---

 ## The fastest way to waste testing effort?
 Spending most of your time in the wrong place.